Discrete-Time Quantum-Walk & Floquet Topological Insulators via Distance-Selective Rydberg-Interaction: Operation Fidelity in 3D lattice

 \section{Operation Fidelity in 3D lattice}

-The implementation of 3D QW with coupling tesselations presented in Fig. 2b, benefits from interaction angular dependency.
-After formulating the anisotropic exchange interaction in Sec.~\ref{Sec_Int}, the operation fidelity of different coupling tessellations are quantified in Sec.~\ref{Sec_Fid}.
-Then, the scaling of achievable step numbers for different principal numbers are discussed.
+This section defines the QW fidelity in terms of the accuracy of population transfer to the desired site with correct hopping angle and does not encounter the decoherence effects discussed in the previous section.
+The implementation of 3D QW with coupling tessellations presented in Fig.~\ref{Fig_MultiD}b and Eq.~\ref{Eq_H3d} benefits from the interaction's angular dependency.
+After overviewing the anisotropic exchange interaction, the optimum lattice constant and the operation fidelity of different coupling tessellations are quantified.
+Finally, the scaling of achievable step numbers are discussed as a function of applied principal numbers.